sebinside/PremiereRemote/readme.md

      1. Use `regedit` to allow the execution of unsigned Adobe Premiere extensions as described [here](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_11.x/Documentation/CEP%2011.1%20HTML%20Extension%20Cookbook.md#debugging-unsigned-extensions).
      2. Copy the downloaded code inside of an extension folder, described [here](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_11.x/Documentation/CEP%2011.1%20HTML%20Extension%20Cookbook.md#extension-folders), e.g., `C:\Users\<USERNAME>\AppData\Roaming\Adobe\CEP\extensions\PremiereRemote`.

-3.
+3. Install the required dependencies to use **PremiereRemote**.

+     1. Open a console window in the `PremiereRemote\client` folder.
+Execute `npm i` to install all dependencies.
+These dependencies are used to run the local web server inside of Premiere.
+     2. Open a console window in the `PremiereRemote\host` folder.
+Execute `npm i` to install all dependencies.
+These dependencies are used for the development workflow.
+     3. In the same console window in the `PremiereRemote\host` folder, execute `npm run build`.
+This should generate a folder called `build`, where your custom functionality is contained.

 4. (Re) start Adobe Premiere Pro.

 3. Now, you should see the Framework under `Window` -> `Extensions`.
 If there is no entry, you might recheck the documentation and compare your premiere version / setup with the `manifest.xml`- file, located inside the `CSXS`- folder.

 4. Double click the extension window.
-This should open the plugins `host`- folder with a file named `index.jsx` in it.
-Here, you can define your own CEP functions.
+This should open the plugins `host`- folder.
+Inside the folder `src`, you can add your own functionality, e.g., in the `index.tsx`.
 Please stick to the format already used to ensure correct parsing and server setup from the framework-side.
-You have to reopen the extension to load any changes.
-A semi-minimal index.jsx-file looks like this:
+A semi-minimal `index.tsx`-file looks like this:

+   ⚠️ OUTDATED ⚠️

    ```
    var host = {